simoncblyth/opticks/notes/sop/simtrace_intersect_testing.rst

 scripts.
 I agree there are too many scripts, but finding time to tidy or document them all is difficult.

-I suggest you use the bash and python scripts as examples of how to do things rather than trying to debug them.
+I suggest you use the bash and python scripts as scratch examples of the pattern for how to do things rather than trying to debug them or find a script that does precisely what you want.
+Which will usually be futile.

 It is easier to learn by writing your own bash+python, especially with ipython.
+The bash invoke C++ test executables, usually with "run" arg and python scripts with "ana" or "pdb" args.

+With the experience of writing the bash+python it then becomes easier to follow the scripts.